Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Experiments

 Quantitative results are shown in Table~\ref{tab:gan_quant}.
-We measure image quality with the Fr\'echet Inception Distance (FID)~\cite{heusel2017gans} metric.
+We measure image quality with the Fr\'echet Inception Distance (FID)~\cite{heusel2017gans}.
 To better evaluate the quality of foreground, we use an extra metric called FG-FID that replaces the background with black color, using the generated or ground truth mask.
 We measure depth plausibility by comparing the real and generated depth map.
 Although there is no ground truth depth for the generated images, the depth generated from a pose would have a similar depth to the real depth that arises from the same pose.
 We compare the L2 norm between the inverse depth generated from poses sampled from the dataset and the real inverse depth of them.
-Finally, we measure the correspondence between pose and appearance.
-We apply an off-the-shelf 2D human keypoint estimator~\cite{mmpose2020} on generated images and compute the Percentage of Correct Keypoints (PCK), which is commonly used for evaluating 2D pose estimators, between the input poses and the estimated poses.
+Finally, we measure the correspondence between pose and appearance following the contemporary work named GNARF~\cite{bergman2022generative}.
+We apply an off-the-shelf 2D human keypoint estimator~\cite{mmpose2020} to both generated and real images with the same poses and compute the Percentage of Correct Keypoints (PCK) between them, which is commonly used for evaluating 2D pose estimators.
 We report the averaged PCKh@0.5 metric~\cite{andriluka20142d} for all keypoints.
+Details are provided in the supplement.
 Qualitative results are shown in Figure~\ref{fig:gan_comp}.
-ENARF-VAE produces the most plausible depth/geometry and learns the most accurate pose conditioning among the three.
-However, its FID is worse and the images lack photorealism.
-While styleNARF achieves the best FID among the three, it learns geometry at a low resolution, so it cannot explicitly render only the foreground or generate accurate geometry of the generated images.
+Not surprisingly, ENARF-VAE produces the most plausible depth/geometry and learns the most accurate pose conditioning among the three since it uses image-pose pairs for supervised training.
+However, compared to styleNARF, its FID is worse and the images lack photorealism. styleNARF achieves the best FID among the three, thanks to the effective CNN renderer.
+However, it cannot explicitly render the foreground only or generate accurate geometry of the generated images.
 In contrast, our method performs volumetric rendering at the output resolution, and the generated geometry perfectly matches the generated foreground image.

 \textbf{Using Different Pose Distribution} Obtaining a ground truth pose distribution of the training images is not feasible for in-the-wild images or new categories.
 Thus, we train our model with a pose distribution different from the training images.
 Here, we consider two pose prior distributions.
 The first uses poses from CMU Panoptic~\cite{joo2015panoptic} as a prior, which we call the CMU prior.
 During training, we randomly sample poses from the entire dataset.
 In addition, to show that our method works without collecting actual human motion capture data, we also create a much simpler pose prior.
 We fit a multi-variate Gaussian distribution on each joint angle of the CMU Panoptic dataset, and we use randomly sampled poses from the distribution for training.
 Each Gaussian distribution only defines the rotation angle of each part, which can be easily constructed for novel objects.
 We call this the random prior.